Ensemble Audition Information

 Auditions for ensembles take place the weekend before the start of the fall and spring semesters.
 Please contact the appropriate ensemble director to reserve and audition time.

-Students wishing to participate in the Southern Pride Marching Band in the Drum Line, Color Guard, or as a Majorette, please refer to the Spring 2019 Southern Pride Audition Dates.
+Students wishing to participate in the Southern Pride Marching Band in the Drum Line, Color Guard, or as a Majorette, please refer to “More Information about the Southern Pride Marching Band” on the Gretsch School Home Page.

 2) Prepare for your audition